Wavelet transform: Derivation of impulse response

+Limitations

+While wavelet transforms offer theoretical advantages, their practical limitations have effectively limited wavelet compression to analyzing localized changes and transient signals.
+Despite decades of research, wavelet-based compression systems for common multimedia like audio and video do not consistently match the efficiency and perceptual quality of current Discrete Cosine Transform-based systems.

+For one-dimensional data like audio or ECGs, wavelets excel at representing and compressing transient signals—sudden, isolated events such as a drum hit in music or the sharp peaks in a heart rhythm.
+For example, the discrete wavelet transform has been successfully applied for the compression of electrocardiograph (ECG) signals.
+However, for smooth, periodic signals, which make up much of typical audio, harmonic analysis in the frequency domain with Fourier-related transforms achieve better compression and sound quality.
+Compressing data that has both transient and periodic characteristics may be done with hybrid techniques that use wavelets along with traditional harmonic analysis.
+For example, the Vorbis audio codec primarily uses the modified discrete cosine transform to compress audio (which is generally smooth and periodic), however allows the addition of a hybrid wavelet filter bank for improved reproduction of transients.

+For higher-dimensional data, wavelet compression faces significant challenges.
+In video, for instance, modern compression techniques such as intra coding and motion compensation (predicting parts of an image based on what's next to it spatially and temporally) and mixed and dynamic block sizes become incredibly complex with wavelets because of their overlapping nature.
+This complexity translates to more processing power and slower speed, making them less practical for widespread use.
+Furthermore, while wavelets might score well on traditional measures such as PSNR, DCT blocks create a perception of sharpness that wavelets often lack, requiring higher bitrates to achieve similar subjective quality.

 Comparison with Fourier transform and time-frequency analysis

 Wavelets have some slight benefits over Fourier transforms in reducing computations when examining specific frequencies.
 However, they are rarely more sensitive, and indeed, the common Morlet wavelet is mathematically identical to a short-time Fourier transform using a Gaussian window function.
 The exception is when searching for signals of a known, non-sinusoidal shape (e.g., heartbeats); in that case, using matched wavelets can outperform standard STFT/Morlet analyses.

 Other practical applications

 The wavelet transform can provide us with the frequency of the signals and the time associated to those frequencies, making it very convenient for its application in numerous fields.
-For instance, signal processing of accelerations for gait analysis, for fault detection, for design of low power pacemakers and also in ultra-wideband (UWB) wireless communications.
+For instance, signal processing of accelerations for gait analysis, for fault detection, for the analysis of seasonal displacements of landslides, for design of low power pacemakers and also in ultra-wideband (UWB) wireless communications.

 Time-causal wavelets

 For processing temporal signals in real time, it is essential that the wavelet filters do not access signal values from the future as well as that minimal temporal latencies can be obtained.
 Time-causal wavelets representations have been developed by Szu et al and Lindeberg, with the latter method also involving a memory-efficient time-recursive implementation.